Below is the contact information for the Board of Directors for AEIRS

 Deborah considers herself a transplanted Floridian after moving to Florida over 20 years ago.
 She currently lives in Tampa with her husband Ralph and their two very spoiled cats

 Kenya R. Haugen currently serves as the Director for Medical Imaging Technology at the Baptist Health System School of Health Professions in San Antonio, TX.
+She teaches several courses within Imaging Sciences.
 She has been in the field of imaging education since 2006.
 Kenya received her certificate as a Radiologic Technologist from the United States Army.
-She graduated from Loyola Marymount University with a BS in Natural Sciences and earned a MS in Biology with an emphasis in Exercise Science from the University of Colorado at Colorado Springs.
-Kenya received her commission graduating from UCCS and continues to proudly serve her country as a Captain in the US Army Reserves.
-She is currently pursuing her Doctorate in Management and Organizational Leadership from the University of Phoenix.
+She graduated from Loyola Marymount University with a BS in Natural Sciences and earned a MS in Biology with an emphasis in Exercise Science from the University of Colorado at Colorado Springs, and in May 2013 she completed her Doctor of Management in Organizational Leadership from the University of Phoenix.

 Jennifer Chiu has been the clinical coordinator for the radiologic sciences program at St. John’s University since 2008 and has just recently been appointed the director of the radiologic sciences program.
 She has been educating radiography students since 2006 while working clinically at an outpatient center.

 Jennifer graduated with her BS in Management and Finance from Binghamton University, received her certificate in radiography from Saint Vincent Catholic Medical Centers and earned her MBA in Health Care Administration.
-She is currently a doctoral candidate at Dowling College expecting her EdD in Educational Administration next year.
+She received her EdD in Educational Administration at Dowling College.

 Jennifer is born and raised in New York City and could not imagine living elsewhere as she loves spending time with family.
 Other hobbies include traveling and reading.
 She is a member of local and national organizations for Radiologic Technologists and is excited about being more involved.